 Antiretroviral therapy may lead to psoriasis as a result of an overactive immune system.
 Antiretroviral drugs improve the activity of the immune system, which can make psoriasis more likely to arise.

-However, in many people, antiretroviral therapy causes psoriasis to subside as the immune system response becomes stronger.
+However, in many people, antiretroviral therapy causes psoriasis to

 Many drugs that treat psoriasis suppress the immune system, which makes them less suitable for people with HIV.